Meaning and Significance of Namaste or Namaskar

 Can Namaskar be casual too?

-Namaste could be just a casual as well as a formal greeting to an elder person or wishing a person of same age or an act of worship.
+Namaste could be just a casual as well as a formal greeting to an elderly person or wishing a person of same age or an act of worship.
 However, there is much more to it than meets the eye.
 The real meeting between people is the meeting of their minds.

 When we greet one another with Namaste, it means, ‘may our minds meet’, indicated by the folded palms placed before the chest.
 The bowing down of the head is a gracious form of extending friendship in love, respect and humility.